geoo993/ComputerGraphicsWithOpenGL/README.md

 1) Download and install CMake.app
 2) Open Terminal.app on your Mac
-2) Install CMake Command Line Tools for terminal:
+2) Install CMake Command Line Tools for Terminal
 ```
 $ sudo "/Applications/CMake.app/Contents/bin/cmake-gui" --install
 ```
-3) Locate the project root directory (Where you Downloaded the project) and ensure that you have the 'build', 'src', 'Includes', 'Libraries' folders, including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files.
+3) Locate the project root directory (Where you Downloaded the project) and ensure that you have the 'build', 'src', 'Includes', 'Libraries' folders, including 'CMakeLists.txt' and ComputerGraphicsWithOpenGLConfig.h.in files
 ```
 $ cd ./Downloads/ComputerGraphicsWithOpenGL
 $ ls